Ramoreik/xkali/README.md

 I have written a small script that will setup the whole installation automagically.
 It installs the files in /opt/xkali and drops the service unit file in /etc/systemd/system/xkali.service.

+THE USER HAS TO BE PART OF THE DOCKER GROUP.
+For now this is the way it's configured to simplify setting up the X server permissions.

 The script will use $USER and $DISPLAY to set the correct values.
 ```bash
 $ bash setup.sh